 - Jack up the vehicle so that the tire lifts from the ground.
 Secure it with jack stands.

-- Remove the lug nuts completely and remove the tire.
+- Remove the lug nuts entirely and remove the tire.

 Remove the valve cap, then use a valve stem core removal tool to unscrew the valve stem core from the valve stem.
 This will release the air from the wheel.

-If you don’t have a valve stem removal tool at hand, you should be able to unscrew the core with a pair of small needle-nose pliers.
-Just place the pliers on the flat portion of the core, and turn anti-clockwise.
-In a pinch, you could even use a pair of tweezers, as long as they fit.
+If you don’t have a valve stem removal tool, you should be able to unscrew the core with small needle-nose pliers.
+Place the pliers on the flat portion of the core, and turn anti-clockwise.
+You could even use a pair of tweezers in a pinch, as long as they fit.

 Next, you need to break the tire bead from the rim.

-I tend to use my portable tire changer, but there are several ways you can de-bead a tire.
+I tend to use my portable tire changer, but you can de-bead a tire in several ways.
 Click here to find a list of alternatives for home mechanics to choose from.

 After successfully de-beading the tire, place your knee or a wood block between the rim and the tire for easy access to the bottom portion of the valve stem.

-You only have to de-bead the side of the wheel that has the valve stem in it.
+You only have to de-bead the side of the wheel with the valve stem.
 I removed the tire from the wheel completely to take better photos for this post, but this is unnecessary.

 To remove the old stem, you have two options.